Fred-18/lydia-project/README.md

 - “No results found” is treated as a **normal user state**, not an error
 - No exceptions are thrown for empty results
 - Feedback is immediate and non-blocking
+- The UI never blocks user input
+- Transaction details are shown in a modal for better readability
+- Status colors are centralized to ensure UI consistency

 ---